ga4gh/data-security/AAI/AAIConnectProfile.md

 exchange for a *Passport* JWT that may be either (1) forwarded downstream to access resources or (2) exchanged for an opaque *Task-Specific Token*.
 In either case, the Client may choose for a subset of Visas to be sent to downstream services--directly via forwarding of a de-scoped Passport JWT, or indirectly through a Task-Specific Token that only enables access to a subset of Visas.

+In AAI v1.1+, a Passport holder directly *pushes* visas to the Clearinghouse, bypassing the Broker.
+The inclusion of Task-Specific Tokens in AAI v2.0 represents a shift back toward the AAI v1.0 architecture--where a Clearinghouse *pulls* visas from the Broker prior to making a decision.
+A key design decision for AAI v2.0, however, is that the Task-Specific Token may be scoped to the specific subset of Visas required for a particular task--reducing disclosure of user information to downstream services while shifting the burden of transferring a potentially large set of Visas to backend communications that do not require fundamental changes to user-facing APIs.
+In other words, a Task-Specific Token would allow use of GET-based API requests even when many Visas are needed to complete the request.

 * NOTE: We assume that the Broker and Passport Issuer are the same in this section (the "Broker").
 In general, this may not be the case but simplifies the exposition.
 The Profile Requirements Section differentiates requirements for the two roles.